MishDivy/OdessaBuilds/Development/CHANGELIST.md

 - Button cannot be pressed by unpossesed character anymore.
 - Chain bouncing on environment mushrooms is now possible.
 - Gondola rails doesn't interfere with Odessa lights.
+- Fixed Pause menu appearing on top of itself bug.